devrev/snap-in-examples/8-external-github-webhook/README.md

 ```
 devrev snap_in update
 ```
-5. Deploy the snap_in
+5. Activate the snap_in
 ```
-devrev snap_in deploy
+devrev snap_in activate
 ```